mitodl/edx2bigquery/README.md

                                                           before exiting.
                                                           Accepts the "--year2" flag, to process all courses in the config file's course_id_list.

+                            enrollment_day <c_id> ...   : Compute the enrollment_day (enrollday2_*) tables for the specified course_id's, based on
+                                                          processing the course's daily tracking log table data.
+                                                          The compute (query) jobs are queued; this does not wait for the jobs to complete, before exiting.
+                                                          Accepts the "--year2" flag, to process all courses in the config file's course_id_list.

                             person_course <course_id> ..: Compute the person-course table for the specified course_id's.
+                                                          Needs person_day tables to be created first.
                                                           Accepts the "--year2" flag, to process all courses in the config file's course_id_list.
+                                                          Accepts the --force-recompute flag, to force recomputation of all pc_* tables in BigQuery.
+                                                          Accepts the --skip-if-exists flag, to skip computation of the table already exists in the course's dataset.

                             report <course_id> ...      : Compute overall statistics, across all specified course_id's, based on the person_course tables.
                                                           Accepts the --nskip=XXX optional argument to determine how many report processing steps to skip.